‘Huge’ explosion rocks St. Vincent as volcano keeps erupting

 He told NBC Radio that officials also are trying to set up water distribution points.

-Meanwhile, Gonsalves said government officials are meeting Monday afternoon to talk about difficulties with food supplies.
+Meanwhile, Prime Minister Ralph Gonsalves said government officials are meeting Monday afternoon to talk about difficulties with food supplies.

-Deputy Prime Minister Montgomery Daniel told the radio station that the damage was extensive in the island’s northeast region, which he toured on Sunday.
-Forests and farms were wiped out, with coconut, breadfruit, mango and soursop trees destroyed, as well as plantain and banana crops.

 Cots, tents, water tanks and other basic supplies were flooding into St. Vincent as nearby nations rushed to help those affected by the eruptions.
 At least four empty cruise ships floated nearby, waiting to take evacuees to other islands who have agreed to temporarily receive them, including Antigua and Grenada.
-Gonsalves, however, said he expects his administration might call off the cruise ships since the vast majority of people seem to be staying in St. Vincent for now.

-The only people evacuated from St. Vincent via cruise ship are 136 farm workers who are part of a seasonal agricultural program and had been stranded on the island.
-The group was supposed to fly to Canada, but their flight was cancelled as a result of Friday’s explosion.
-They arrived Saturday in St. Lucia and will board a flight to Canada from there.
+All government sea port employees were asked to report

 Gonsalves told NBC Radio on Sunday that his government will do everything possible to help those forced to abandon their homes in ash-filled communities.